 His poems have won or placed in several national contests, he's twice been nominated for the Pushcart Prize, and he has pieces published or forthcoming from The New York Times, Ploughshares, Cream City Review, Ninth Letter, Diagram, Iron Horse Literary Review, and Best New Poets 2011, among others (check the publication page for more details).

-His first full-length manuscript of war poetry will be published this spring (2014) by Southeast Missouri State University Press and can be purchased here:
+His first full-length manuscript of war poetry is published by Southeast Missouri State University Press and can be purchased here: